 Walking again after FCE!

-I just used the No-Knuckling Training Sock on a 10-year-old lab that is relearning to walk after suffering from an FCE.
-He is very weak in both hind limbs and has trouble correctly placing his right hind foot, causing him to scrape his toes.
 I’ve tried other similar products, but because of their weight, it only made the dragging worse.
-The No-Knuckling Training Sock is very lightweight and a medium fit him perfectly.
-It was simple to put on and is easily adjustable.
-Even with an abnormal gait, the No-Knuckling Training Sock stayed in place and didn’t move around.
-I will definitely use this product in the future.
+The No-Knuckling Training Sock is very lightweight and fits him perfectly.
+Even with an abnormal gait, the Training Sock stayed in place and didn’t move around.